November 20, 2019

 Catherine: When I FaceTime with friends, they tell me that the background looks like a sleeper car on a train – there’s a big shelf above the beds in Gropius, and I have my suitcases up there.

-Jenny: There’s tons of storage in the Gropius dorms, between the shelves in the closet, huge bookcases, the shelf above the bed, and the drawers under the bed.
+Jenny: There’s tons of storage in the Gropius resident hall, between the shelves in the closet, huge bookcases, the shelf above the bed, and the drawers under the bed.

 Catherine: It was a pleasant surprise, actually.